the-turing-way/the-turing-way/book/website/reproducible-research/vcs/vcs-git-in-research.md

 We encourage you to use a git platform that is provided as an open infrastructure.
 In many university, you will have access to a gitlab platform (which works very similarly to GitHub).
-Alternatively, you may want to install your own instance of one of the more lightweight open source git platform (gogs, gitlea, GIN)
+Alternatively, you may want to install your own instance of one of the more lightweight open source git platform (gogs, gitlea, GIN).

 If you have many or large files, you will need to use the git submodules and git-annex technologies.
-If you do, we encourage you to look into {ref}`rr-vcs-data-tools-datalad` and follow the prgresses of the [GIN-Tonic project](https://gin-tonic.netlify.app).
+If you do, we encourage you to look into {ref}`rr-vcs-data-tools-datalad` and follow the progresses of the [GIN-Tonic project](https://gin-tonic.netlify.app).
+Be prepared to invest some time learning how to use these tools.

 (rr-vcs-research-story)=